nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 python3 myProgram.py
 ```

-The above code sets the shell of the wrapper script to `bash`, instructs (with `cwd`) the Grid Engine to look into the current directory for referenced files and to store the output in the same directory, and runs the program .py suing Python 3.
+The above code sets the shell of the wrapper script to `bash`, instructs (with `cwd`) the Grid Engine to look into the current directory for referenced files and to store the output in the same directory, and runs the program `myProgram.py` using Python 3.

-Now that both files have been created, the batch job can be submitted using the `qsub` command as follows:
+Now that both files have been created, the batch job can be submitted using the `qsub` command, as follows:

 ```
 # Submit the batch job (from Terminal):